louisc-s/Avionics-Control-System-Design-for-Bath-Rocket-Team/README.md

 1. Avionics_Code.ino - impelements control loop for all the avionics sub-system operations

-2. Kalman_Filter_Code - implements combined kalman filter for IMU and altimeter in Matlab
+2. Kalman_Filter_Code.m - implements combined kalman filter for IMU and altimeter in Matlab

 ## Author